josmas/AngularRecess/README.md

 ####Install Node Modules
 `npm install`

+Note: depending on your local environment, it may be necessary to install globally using `sudo npm install -g`

 ####Install bower_components
-go to AngularRecess/public folder and run `bower install`
+Go to AngularRecess/public folder and run `bower install`

 ####Install and run mongodb (using homebrew)
 `brew install mongodb`

-`mongod --port 17017`
+`mongod --port 17017` (or most likely `sudo mongod --port 17017`)

 ####Access to mongo db and look for users
-steps to see users collection in a terminal
+Steps to see users collection in a terminal
 `mongo localhost:17017`
 `use openRecess`
 `show collections`
 `db.users.find()`

+####Starting the server
+`node app.js`

+After running node, you should be able to hit the app at `http://localhost:5000`

 ##Contributors